Welcome to Our Blog Hiking Ontario's Bruce Trail

 Bruce Trail Guidebook and map.

-Perhaps what stands out the most at the end is that, all in all, the Bruce Trail is not to be taken lightly.
-Its sheer size highlights not only the length of the Niagara Escarpment, but also the scope of both Ontario and Canada.
+Perhaps what stands out the most at the end is that all in all, the Bruce Trail is not to be taken lightly.
+Its sheer size highlights not only the length of the Niagara Escarpment but also the scope of both Ontario and Canada.
 On a map, the Bruce Trail may not look like it goes very far.
 Yet the fact remains that to hike it end to end means that one treks further than the width of Spain on the Camino Frances, or the length of Portugal from Faro on its southern shores to the border with Northern Spain.
-Put another way, Ontario is larger than most European countries, and far larger than most people realize.
+Put another way, Ontario is larger than most European countries and far larger than most people realize.
 Hence, any trail that traverses large swaths of this province is by necessity quite long and varied as well.
 The Bruce Trail is therefore a giant of a pathway in a vast and beautiful country.

 Bruce Trail hiking marker.

-Finally, we like to say a huge thank you to the Bruce Trail Conservancy, those that build and maintain the trail, and those who volunteer in countless ways to keep the whole thing going.
+Finally, we like to say a huge thank you to the Bruce Trail Conservancy, those who build and maintain the trail, and those who volunteer in countless ways to keep the whole thing going.
 We have made memories for a lifetime on the Bruce Trail, all because of your amazing work.
 Our thanks!

 Thank you to Bruce Trail Volunteers and Trail Builders.